 An essential feature of

 PsiBuilder is its handling of whitespace and comments.
-The types of tokens which are treated as whitespace or comments are defined by the methods
+The types of tokens which are treated as whitespace or comments are defined by

 PsiBuilder automatically omits whitespace and comment tokens from the stream of tokens it passes to